8th Special Operations Squadron: Special operations mission

 The unit reverted to its old name the 8th Special Operations Squadron on 1 March 1974 when it moved without personnel or equipment to Eglin Air Force Auxiliary Field No. 9 (Hurlburt Field) Florida.
-In Florida it tansitioned to the Lockheed MC-130E Combat Talon I The 8th became the U.S.-based operator of Combat Talon, and provided five of the eight Talon crews participating in Operation Eagle Claw, the attempt to rescue Americans taken hostage by the government of Iran.
+In Florida it transitioned to the Lockheed MC-130E Combat Talon I The 8th became the U.S.-based operator of Combat Talon, and provided five of the eight Talon crews participating in Operation Eagle Claw, the attempt to rescue Americans taken hostage by the government of Iran.
 Its members crewed the lead Combat Talon and all three of the Lockheed EC-130 refuelers on the night one mission to "Desert One", and was to crew the four Talons of the night two phase of the rescue attempt in April 1980.
 During that mission, five members of the squadron lost their lives.
 The squadron received its motto "with the guts to try" from this operation.

 The squadron was called on again in October 1983 to lead the way in Operation Urgent Fury, the rescue of American students endangered on the island of Grenada.
 After long hours of flight, the aircrew members faced intense ground fire to airdrop United States Army Rangers on time, on target.
 They subsequently followed up with three psychological operations leaflet drops designed to encourage the Cubans to discontinue the conflict.

 Members of the 8th were mobilized in December 1989 as part of a joint task force for Operation Just Cause in the Republic of Panama.
 Following the conflict, it was an 8th MC-130 Combat Talon I that flew General Manuel Noriega back to the United States to stand trial.

 Operation Desert Shield commenced in August 1990 when Iraq invaded Kuwait.
 The 8th deployed to Saudi Arabia as a deterrent against the Iraqi threat to its southern neighbor.
 In January 1991, when Iraq failed to comply with United Nations directives to withdraw from Kuwait, the proven skills of the 8th were called on once again as Operation Desert Shield escalated into Operation Desert Storm.
 The 8th played a pivotal role in the success of coalition forces as they liberated Kuwait by dropping 11 15,000-pound BLU-82 bombs and 23 million leaflets and conducting numerous aerial refuelings of special operations helicopters.

 The 8th supported Operations Provide Promise and Deny Flight in Bosnia, Operation Assured Response in Liberia and Operation Southern Watch in Saudi Arabia.
 Even Hollywood relied on the crews of the 8th in the 1997 hit movie Air Force One.
 When the MC-130H Combat Talon II became fully operational in 1997, the 8th became an associate squadron without assigned aircraft, performing its operational duties using MC-130E Combat Talon I's of the 711th Special Operations Squadron of Air Force Reserve Command.